Emergencies and business continuity

 Business Continuity

 BCM is a management led process that helps identify and prepare for potential disruptions to the smooth running of the organisation.
 The short-term objective of BCM is to ensure that during disruption at least critical services may continue uninterrupted.
-The longer-term objective of BCM is to ensure that the organisation can prevent, as well as possible, disruptions from occurring and in the event that they do, resume normal services as quickly as possible in the aftermath of any disruption/ emergency event.

 For further information on business continuity and how you can use it to protect your business, you can visit the business continuity planning page on Lincolnshire County Council's website.